emarcey/cicerone/glossary/brewing/terms.md

 	* Risks:
 		* improperly cleaned heat exchanger: could introduce bacteria or wild yeast
 		* slow cooling: if wort not cooled within 90 minutes, risk of DMS increases -> creamed corn, rotten vegetable, or shellfish flavor
+* **Homebrewer:** an individual who brews beer at home or locally, for personal rather than commercial use
+	* first became popular in the 1970s
+	* legalized in 1978
 * **Hop Essential Oils:** hop extract that contributes to aroma
 	* some important ones:
 		* humulene: woody, balsamic